-Even if you think this is ‘w00-woo’, each chakra is located physiologically at areas of the body with a LOT going on (plexuses, glands or organs).
-There is so much about the human body we still just don’t fully understand, so I’m not one to dismiss something just because I don’t fully understand how it works.
+Even if you think this is a little ‘out there’, each chakra is located physiologically at areas of the body with a LOT going on (plexuses, glands or organs).
+There is so much about the human body we still just don’t fully understand, and I’m not one to dismiss something just because I don’t fully understand how it works.
 I know that when I have an attitude of gratitude my mood improves, so why would other areas of my emotional and physical state be different?

 7 Chakras & Unbalanced Chakras?

 We have seven chakras in the body, each serving a specific purpose and having its individual qualities.
 Yoga teachers are taught how each chakra affects us emotionally and physically.
 Some physical or emotional issues can be attributed to blocked chakras.
 They can even get blocked by us not doing work on our own self-study.
 Afraid to speak up for yourself?
 You may end up with laryngitis (this happened to a friend of mine!).